The Troubles in Ulster (1920–1922): Battle of Pettigo and Belleek

-End of the violence
+Aftermath

 By the end of June 1922, the level of violence in Belfast had fallen and the IRA's Northern Offensive had petered out.
 There were several reasons for this.
 The Northern government's security crackdown and introduction of internment in late May soon crippled the IRA in Northern Ireland.
 Within four months, 446 Irish republicans/nationalists had been interned and by December 1924, 700 had been interned.
+A total of 263 men interned on the Prison Ship HMS Argenta, which was moored in Belfast Lough and described as a "floating gulag".
 The numerical superiority of the USC (19,400 members in the A and B Specials) also proved an insurmountable obstacle for the northern IRA.
 Irish nationalists in the South became distracted by the deepening split between pro-treaty and anti-treaty factions.
 In early June, the Irish Provisional Government adopted "a policy of peaceful obstruction" towards the Northern government, and Michael Collins suspended attempts to use force.